vipuldivyanshu92/ddr_sdram_controller/readme.txt

 *  The IOB delay element of all input signals should be switched OFF, using NODELAY

-*  Several timing constraints must be used for design implementation.
+*  A global period timespec and an additional timespec for the reset path is sufficient for the entire core implementation.
    You may copy these contraints as well as the IOB-constraints from the example UCF-File <ddr_sdr.ucf>

 *  The DDR SDRAM Controller design is synthesizable with XILINX XST synthesis tool when using the following option : ... -equivalent_register_removal No